 ABC Language offers 30 languages to choose from.
 Children work with instructors to develop a tailored program specific for their needs.
 They offer customized curriculum, flexible scheduling, and professional staff.

 Has your child ever wondered what it would be like to look down upon the earth from space?
 Do they know how small the space satellites can be today?
 In this exciting online event, students will meet the space expert Dr. Eaton to explore the fascinating world of CubeSat - a small satellite used for space research that is made up of multiple cubic modules of 10 cm × 10 cm × 10 cm size.
 Students can also learn about the opportunities to design and build a real space satellite and get it launched by NASA.
 Save a spot for your child for free today.

 This section will detail the best options for enrichment programs at the middle school level.

 20. Python for AI

 Python is a high-level coding language with many applications.
 Netflix and Google use this coding language extensively in their work.
 Throughout the course, students learn the basics of Python and how it can be applied to AI.
-You can even get started with a free Python course.
+You can even get started with a free live online Python course.

 21. Roblox coding

 Roblox is a very popular activity with kids nowadays!
 Join this first-in-kind class that empowers kids to build games in Roblox using a fun block-based system, rather than complex Lua syntax.
 Learn important coding concepts such as if/then, loop, and variable in the context of Roblox coding, as well as how to have game elements respond to interactions from players such as clicks, movements, and more!
 Plus make a dodgeball game, multiplayer games, and so much more.
 There's a free Roblox class session to get started: